resbaz/Introduction-to-programming-concepts-7Sept2016/04-data-structures-part1.md

 > ## Challenge 1 {.challenge}
 > Start by making a vector with the numbers 11 to 20.
 > Then use the functions we just learned to extract the 3rd through 5th element in that vector into a new vector;
-> name the elements in that new vector 'S', 'W', 'C'.
+> name the elements in that new vector 'R', 'E', 'S'.
 >

 ## Factors